aimerykong/deepImageAestheticsAnalysis/README.txt

 The AADB dataset is large (datasetImages.zip, 2.0GB), so we attach it to google drive.
-The link is https://drive.google.com/open?id=0BxeylfSgpk1MOVduWGxyVlJFUHM from where a small AADB can also be downloaded with resized images (256x256 pixel resolution, datasetImages_warp256.zip, 130MB).
+The link is https://drive.google.com/open?id=0BxeylfSgpk1MOVduWGxyVlJFUHM from where a smaller version of AADB can also be downloaded with resized images (256x256 pixel resolution, datasetImages_warp256.zip, 130MB).

 Technically, the rank loss is implemented in caffe, and the relevant code can be downloaded here.

 Some models are also released along with a demo interface.
 Running the demo can give you a clear way on how to load/interpret the model.
+The model can be downloaded from the google drive as well.

 For further questions, please refer to our ECCV2016 paper or send me email through (skong2 AT uci DOT edu)